AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 Total travel time:19.59838263477574
 ```

 *Your ouput should look like the example above.
-I am not asking you to find the average for this assignment.*
+I am not asking you to find the **average** for this assignment.*

 You will write a widening algorithm with new variables to show the travel time to and from all planets.
 You will write a casting version without new variables to show the travel times.
 The one rule is that you must use the provided code and not change any provided data types.

-Complete STEPS 17 - 21
-Comment out your code as appropriate (4 points)

 Take a screenshot of your completed code and the output it produced.